neenadthite/c_codes/README.md

 **Code 13.** Store multiplication tables (up to 10 iteration) into the array from "start" and "end" number and retrieve from array and display the required table. from this program.

-**Code 14.** Delete or remove a particular element from an array.

-**Code 15.** Implement insert and remove operationns into the array at required location.

 **Code 16.** Print is array 1 is subset of array 2.

-**Code 17.** Find the two non-repeating elements in an array of repeating elements.

 **Code 18.** Print the union and intersection of arrays.